vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

 ### External System

-Now we know how to communicate with external systems, take a look at our fake payment system.
+Now that we know how to communicate with external systems, take a look at our fake payment system.

 ```c#
 public class PaymentController : Controller